 A receipt is not a legally binding contract but is best practice and a part of every car I sell.

 What to do with car documentation when you sell your car privately

 Ensure the log book (V5C) is filled out correctly by including:

 - Signature declaration (Section 8) from both parties.

-Important – As the registered keeper You must retain the rest of the logbook and send it to DVLA, Swansea, SA99 1BA.
-The new keep keeps the green slip, like the one below.
+Important – As the registered keeper You retain the rest of the logbook and send it to DVLA, Swansea, SA99 1BA.
+The new keeper is permitted the green slip, like the one below.

 Do NOT allow the new owner to drive away with the log book else you will most likely get a fine from the DVLA because you didn’t personally notify them.
 Also, should your old car receive a parking or speeding fine you will be liable unless you can prove you no longer owned the vehicle.

 I hope this post helps you secure your sale for the price you really want.
 If you haven’t sold your car yet and are planning to use Autotrader check out my guide to selling a car privately, packed with tips to help you make a quick sale at a reasonable price.